-Although you’ll be guided by the best professionals possible, there’s always the risk of something going wrong while Aconcagua.
+Although you’ll be guided by the best professionals possible, there’s always the risk of something going wrong while trekking or climbing.
 For example, if you fall sick or injure yourself and are unable to hike, you will need to be evacuated.

 That depends entirely on you.
 Practically all the most significant costs will be covered up-front, so you won’t need to worry about permits, lodges, hotels, food or water.
 Still, it might be a good idea to bring some USD to buy meals in Quito and some tours after the expedition in Banos and Quito.

-You will also be expected to tip the guides.
+We hope you will consider tipping the guides.
 Finally, there are the costs of any souvenirs you wish to purchase and meals in Quito.
 We recommend having $500.
 You can use a credit card in most places in Quito and lodges in use on route to Cotopaxi.

 Is Quito Safe?

 Be very careful! we have had some instances of theft on the streets in Quito and best to keep phones and cash well hidden.
-Do not wander the street alone late night and be very mindful of this when we are doing the city tour.
+Do not wander the street alone late night and be very mindful of this when we are doing any city touring.

 That depends on which offer you choose.
 As covered, we prefer a longer itinerary using the best lodges with the best service for climbing Cotopaxi.
 Our cost will cover the airport pickups, accommodation, quality hotel in Quito, food, water, logistics, guides and all meals on the trip itinerary.

-The cost of our service start from $3,650.
-The only things you will need to cover yourself are permits but this cost will depend on when we secure the permit.
-Any souvenirs after climbing Aconcagua, meals in Mendoza, and tips at the end of the trip (we recommend tipping our team around USD $300).
+The cost of climbing Cotopaxi on our service start from $3,700.
+The only things you will need to cover yourself are some meals in Quito, drinks and souvenirs and tips at the end of the trip.

 Respect the Guides on Cotopaxi